Bank's Policy

 Extract of the policy that covers, or comes closest to covering this criterium

-Comments on score: The policy requires meddical testing to follow strict criteria
+Comments on score: The bank requires animal testing to follow the three Rs.

 Assessed policy